arpan-mondal/intel-oneapi-hackathon/readme.md

-# Challenge 1 - Machine Learning Challenge Track: Predict the quality of freshwater
+# Machine Learning Challenge Track: Predict the quality of freshwater

 Welcome to my machine learning submission project!
 In this repo I used [Intel® Distribution of Modin](https://www.intel.com/content/www/us/en/developer/tools/oneapi/distribution-of-modin.html) to analyze and preprocess the dataset, [Intel® Optimization for XGBoost](https://www.intel.com/content/www/us/en/developer/tools/oneapi/optimization-for-xgboost.html) to create the classification model, and [daal4py from Intel® oneAPI Data Analytics Library (oneDAL)](https://intelpython.github.io/daal4py/) to export and perform inference on the XGBoost model.